liyunqianggyn/liyunqianggyn.github.io/index.md

 - 2021   Reviewer of International Conference on Computer Vision (ICCV)
 - 2021   Reviewer of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)
-- 2021   Winter Conference on Applications of Computer Vision (WACV)
+- 2021   Reviewer of Winter Conference on Applications of Computer Vision (WACV)
 - 2020   Reviewer of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)
 - 2020   Reviewer of British Machine Vision Virtual Conference (BMVC)
 - 2019   Reviewer of British Machine Vision Virtual Conference (BMVC)